electricimp/AzureIoTHub/examples/README.md

 # Azure IoT Hub Examples

-This document describes the example application provided with the [AzureIoTHub library](../README.md).
+This document describes the example applications provided with the [AzureIoTHub library](../README.md).

 There are three examples for all the features available with Azure IoT Hub: [Messages](TODO), [Twins](TODO), [Direct Methods](TODO).